mswilson/cummins-hass-integration/README.md

 ## Troubleshooting

+N- The web interface may become unresponsive when modern web browsers use multiple connections or other advanced features.
+It's a "site best viewed in IE7" era web app.
+The polling from this integration works without issue, but elements may become "unavailable" if you use a browser at the same time.
 - Ensure generator is accessible on the network
 - Verify correct IP address and password
 - Check that generator switch is in REMOTE position for controls